1jour1vin

 Bettane & Desseauve

-Rated estate (2026 guide) 3*Stars (High-quality production, setting the standard in its sector)
+Rated estate (2026 guide): 3*Stars (High-quality production that serves as a benchmark in its sector)

 About the estate:

 Just as generous as he is, Sylvain Fadat’s wines now exhibit greater freshness and elegance than in the past.
-His 13 hectares are complemented by Les Cocalières, a northwest-facing amphitheater planted in the heart of the garrigue at an altitude of 350 meters.
+His 13 hectares are complemented by Les Cocalières, a northwest-facing amphitheater planted in the heart of the garrigue at an elevation of 350 meters.
 At the top of the range, Le-Clos, La-Boda, and Les-Cocalières Red stand out for their finesse.

 Hachette Wine Guide